ruthushreeanoor/E-Commerce-Sales-Performance/README.md

 ## Dataset Preview

-The following image shows a preview of the E-Commerce dataset used for analysis.
+The following image displays a preview of the E-Commerce dataset used in this project.

 ![Dataset Preview](images/data.png)